 \subsection{Methods and models}

-Existing works try to first of all define what \textit{check-worthiness} is.
-In a recent survey, Panchendrarajan and Zubiaga \cite{PANCHENDRARAJAN2024100066} identify two main aspects making a claim check-worthy: its \textit{verifiability} and its \textit{priority}.
+To propose methods for check-worthy claim detection, existing works first define how \textit{check-worthiness} is operationalized.
+In a recent survey, \citet{PANCHENDRARAJAN2024100066} identify two main aspects making a claim check-worthy: its \textit{verifiability} and its \textit{priority}.
 The first item refers to the possibility of determining the veracity of a claim, which can be likely supported by evidence.
 A claim is verifiable when it contains a factual statement that can be checked, which means that personal opinions or events presented as uncertain are excluded.
 Second, given that verifying all statements about the world is impossible, it is important to prioritize claims which are considered timely, interesting to the general public and whose verification might have a broader impact \cite{DAS2023103219}.
 In this latter aspect it differs from a related, but a distinct task of \textit{claim detection} which solely aims to identify what constitutes a claim in a text (either using a binary classification or by identification of spans)~\cite{mittal-etal-2023-lost, wuehrl-etal-2023-entity, gupta-etal-2021-lesa}.

 Given this need for prioritization, check-worthiness detection has been cast as a ranking problem since the first editions of the CheckThat!
-Lab within the CLEF Evaluation initiative,\footnote{\url{https://www.clef-initiative.eu/} } which made the task well-known within the NLP community, although some related works had already been presented before \cite{10.1145/2806416.2806652}.
+Lab within the CLEF Evaluation initiative\footnote{\url{https://www.clef-initiative.eu/}}, which made the task well-known within the NLP community, although some related works had already been presented before \cite{10.1145/2806416.2806652}.
 In particular, given a political debate, the first CheckThat! task was aimed at predicting which claims should be prioritized for fact checking.
 This is reflected in the evaluation approach proposed for the CheckThat! series, which has become the \textit{de facto} standard in check-worthiness detection: systems should output the list of input claims ranked by check-worthiness, which is usually evaluated using \textit{Mean Average Precision (MAP)}, reciprocal rank and $P@k$ for $k$ $\in$ $\{1, 3, 5, 10, 20, 30\}$.
-More recently, however, in the shared task check-worthiness has been evaluated using F1 in a binary classification task rather than ranking \cite{DBLP:conf/clef/AlamBCSHHLMMZN23,10.1007/978-3-031-56069-9_62}.
+More recently, check-worthiness has been, however, evaluated using F1 as a binary classification task rather than ranking \cite{DBLP:conf/clef/AlamBCSHHLMMZN23,10.1007/978-3-031-56069-9_62}.